What To Put In A Wildfire “Go Bag”

 • Carrier or wrap

 For mothers who are breastfeeding, it is also important to pack your breast pump and milk containers.
-You should also include ice packs and coolers to store breast milk.
+You can also include ice packs and coolers to store breast milk.

 • Pet food and water